Hercules (musical): Reception

 The world premiere production has garnered mixed reviews from critics, with many praising the cast, music, story, and production value.
 Thom Geier, of TheWrap, praised the production, saying it "works better than bigger-budgeted recent efforts like Frozen".
 Jessica Derschowits, of Entertainment Weekly, welcomed the "lively but low-key production that feels in many ways like the polar opposite of Disney's string of megawatt Broadway hits — which is a big part of its charm".
 Jesse Green, of The New York Times, gave a positive review by commenting on the "shrewd casting and amateur performers joining professionals onstage, a middling 1997 animated Disney musical becomes a pageant of civic engagement".
 Matt Windman, of AM New York Metro, gave a mixed review by commenting on "the lighthearted tone of the film, Kristoffer Diaz's new book features countless zingers and inside jokes.
 Diaz also tries to deliver an underlying moral on the difference between being a hero and a celebrity.
 However, Diaz may have gone too far in changing around some of the original sequencing, which has made the second half of the show very messy".

+Recordings

+An original London cast album was released digitally on October 10, 2025, and physically on November 21, 2025.